Find Rejuvenation at Cynefin

 What you will find at Cynefin Retreats

-Four individual luxe-pods, located within five acres of woodland and meadow.
+Four individual luxe-pods, located within seven acres of woodland and meadow.

 A choice of indoor and outdoor spaces to relax and unwind; sofas, decking, terraces and grassy spaces perfect for meditation, yoga, writing, or simply sitting and finding tranquillity.